 We know the most effective brain training for health, resilience and performance combines effective computer based brain training with other strategies such as meditation, exercise, intermittent fasting, nutrition and sleep management.
-I call this brain cross training or Psi-X training.
+I call this brain cross training.

 And we also know that apps that track performance, build habits and help with goal attainment can support an effective training program.